apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstreambuilder.md

 In this example, the length is passed down as a string (via `Long.toString()`) rather than directly as a long.
-This is to ensure that the input format will link against Hadoop 3.3.0 binaries, which do not have the `opt(String, long)` and `must(String, long)` builder parameters.
+This is to ensure that the input format will link against versions of $Hadoop which do not have the `opt(String, long)` and `must(String, long)` builder parameters.
 Similarly, the values are passed as optional, so that if unrecognized the application will still succeed.

 ### Example: reading a whole file

 This is from `org.apache.hadoop.util.JsonSerialization`.